Sasha Swerdloff

 My Ideal Client

-Are you longing to feel seen, heard, and understood?
-I get it.
-We've all been there.
-The truth is, no relationship is perfect and we all need a little help sometimes.
-If you are: Feeling disconnected and distant, arguing more, having a hard time making decisions collaboratively, taking longer to kiss and make up, or feeling discouraged and scared, you are not alone.
-I provide counseling for couples and families looking to connect more deeply, communicate more authentically, and grow together.
+Are you longing to feel seen, heard, and understood by the people in your life who matter the most?
+If you and your loved ones are feeling disconnected and distant, arguing more, having a hard time making decisions collaboratively, taking longer to kiss and make up, or feeling discouraged and scared, you are not alone.
+No relationship is perfect and we all need a little help sometimes.

 How I Can Help You

 I can help you explore and understand where you get stuck in unhelpful patterns of interaction, uncover the emotions and needs that lead you to react in habitual ways, practice communicating and listening vulnerably, increase mutual respect and understanding, foster deeper connection, and learn to resolve conflict by leaning in instead of leaning out.
-I am a marriage and family student therapist at Lewis and Clark College in Portland, OR.
 As part of my degree, I completed 12 months of clinical training at Oregon Pediatrics in Clackamas, OR and the Lewis and Clark Community Counseling Center.
 I have completed advanced training in Emotionally Focused Couples Therapy and Emotionally Focused Family Therapy through the International Center for Excellence in Emotionally Focused Therapy (ICEEFT).

 My Approach to Helping